Nooberieno/DnD-Homebrew/content/spells/giantsflame-take-thee.md

 ---

 Hurl a massive ball of fire.
-Upon impact all creatures within a 20 ft radius sphere must make a Dexterity saving throw.
-A failed save results in 10d6
+Upon impact all creatures within a 30 ft radius sphere must make a Dexterity saving throw.
+A target takes  8d8 fire damage on a failed save, or half as much on a successful one.

-_At Higher Levels_: When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 3rd. fire damage and a successful save results in half damage
+_At Higher Levels_: When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d8 for each slot level above 5th.